Skip Navigation

 Aconcagua

-High Altitude home to the Inca Empire, the Andes mountain range runs from tip to tail of South America along the western coast, passing through 7 countries.
-Tourists in South America can hike, climb, ski or horseback ride on her sides, and visit one of South America's most storied sights: Machu Picchu in Peru, which lay hidden on a peak on the edge of the Andes where they descend to the Amazon.
+High altitude home to the Inca Empire, the Andes mountain range runs from tip to tail of South America along the western coast, passing through 7 countries.
+It is the world's longest mountain range.
+Tourists in South America can hike, climb, ski or horseback ride on her sides, and visit one of South America's most storied sights: Machu Picchu in Peru, which lays hidden on a peak on the edge of the Andes where they descend to the Amazon.

 Geography

 The Andes Mountain range runs along the western coast of South America.
-It is over 7,000 km long, 500 km wide in some parts (widest between 18° to 20°S latitude), and of an average height of about 4,000 m.
-The highest peak is Aconcagua in Argentina, rising to 6,962 m (22,841 feet) above sea level.
-The summit of Mount Chimborazo in the Ecuadorean Andes is the point on the Earth's surface most distant from its center, because of the equatorial bulge.
+It is over 7,000 kilometres long, 500 kilometres wide in some parts (widest between 18° to 20°S latitude), and has an average height of about 4,000 metres above sea level.
+The highest peak is Aconcagua in Argentina, rising to 6,962 metres (22,841 feet) above sea level.
+The summit of Mount Chimborazo in the Ecuadorean Andes is the point on the earth's surface most distant from its center, because of the equatorial bulge.

 The Andes range has many active volcanoes, including Cotopaxi in Ecuador, one of the highest active volcanoes in the world.

-The Andes range is approximately 200–300 km wide throughout its length, except in the Bolivian flexure where it is 640 km wide.
+The Andes range is approximately 200-300 kilometres wide throughout its length, except in the Bolivian flexure where it is 640 kilometres wide.
 The islands of Aruba, Bonaire, and Curaçao, which lie in the Caribbean Sea off the coast of Venezuela, represent the submerged peaks of the extreme northern edge of the Andes range.

 Subregions